teach-plt/www/notes/type-checking.md

 Return statements
 -----------------

-A return statement needs to have a return expression of the corrent type.
+A return statement needs to have a return expression of the correct type.
 ```c
 int main () {
   ...